NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 A. Students, Faculty, Staff, Contractors and Visitors.
 Any student, faculty, staff, contractor, or visitor who is aware of or has been subjected to any form of discrimination in violation of University Antidiscrimination Policies is encouraged to promptly report the incident to the Administrative Officer.

-D. Confidential Reporter.
-Employees and contractors of the University that have a legal obligation or privilege of confidentiality (including health care providers, counselors, lawyers) are not considered Mandated Reporters when they become aware of confidential information in the course of confidential communication.
-Not all communication exchanged between Confidential Reporters and individuals is confidential and protected.
-At the request of the reporting party, Confidential Reporters can assist individuals in contacting the Administrative Officer to report prohibited discrimination.
+C. Confidential Reporter.
+Employees and contractors of the University that have a legal obligation or privilege of confidentiality are not considered mandated reporters when they become aware of confidential information in the course of confidential communication.
+Not all communication exchanged between confidential reporters and individuals is confidential and protected.
+At the request of the reporting party, confidential reporters can assist individuals in contacting the Administrative Officer to report prohibited discrimination.
+Confidential reporters include counselors, healthcare providers, attorneys, and Women’s Resource Center personnel.

 IV.
 CONTACT AND INQUIRY